MakerLabsVan/Length_Calculator/README.md

 To Do
 -----
-* Add jog line visualization to webpage
+* Fix jog line visualization on webpage (Jog lines disappear when mouse over canvas)

 * Add automatic pdf conversion using poppler utils